Apply for TAFDC

-Are my income and assets below the TAFDC limits?
+Is my income below the TAFDC limits?

-B. Income limits: Your family's gross income must be under the income limit.
+Income limits: Your family's gross income must be under the income limit.
 (Gross income is the amount before things like taxes are taken out.)

 - The income limit is based on your family size and the type of housing you live in.